yoaocopy/OPT_Mentor/README.md

 # OPM (Offline Python Mentor)

 OPM is a serverless implementation of Online Python Tutor Lite (OPTLite) designed for offline use and enhanced educational environments.
 This project builds upon the [optlite](https://github.com/dive4dec/optlite) concept while making it more accessible and secure for educational settings.
+Integrated with [WEBLLM](https://github.com/mlc-ai/web-llm) for advanced language model capabilities.
 ## Features

 - **Serverless Operation**: Runs entirely in the browser using [Pyodide](https://pyodide.org)